Buy direct from Zoetis with the same low prices available to everyone

 Marbofloxacin is contraindicated in dogs and cats known to be hypersensitive to quinolones.

-The following clinical signs were reported during clinical field studies in dogs receiving marbofloxacin at dosages up to 5.5 mg/kg daily: decreased or loss of appetite (5.4%), decreased activity (4.4%), and vomiting (2.9%).
-The following signs were reported in less than 1% of cases in dogs: increased thirst, soft stool/diarrhea, behavioral changes, shivering/shaking/tremors, and ataxia.
+The following clinical signs were reported during the course of clinical field studies in dogs receiving marbofloxacin at dosages up to 5.5mg/kg daily: decreased or loss of appetite (5.4%), decreased activity (4.4%), and vomiting (2.9%).
+The following signs were reported in less than one percent of cases: increased thirst, soft stool/diarrhea, behavioural changes, shivering/shaking/tremors, and ataxia.
 One dog which had a seizure the day before study enrolment experienced a seizure while on marbofloxacin therapy.

-The following clinical signs were reported during clinical field studies in cats receiving 5.5 mg/kg daily diarrhea (2.1%) and soft stool (1.4%) vomiting was reported in less than one percent of cases in cats.
+The following clinical signs were reported during clinical field studies in cats receiving dosages up to 5.5mg/kg daily: diarrhea (2.1%) and soft stool (1.4%).
+Vomiting was reported in less than one percent of cases in cats.